Enterprise-CMCS/mac-fc-github-actions-runner-aws/github-oidc/README.md

     # thumbprint_list                             = [] # optional, defaults to ["6938fd4d98bab03faadb97b34396831e3780aea1"]
     # github_actions_permissions_policy_json_path = "" # optional, defaults to "github_actions_permission_policy.json"
     # add_read_only_access                        = bool # optional, defaults to false
-    # create_iam_oidc_provider                    = bool # optional, defaults to true. you may need to set this to false if there is an existing IAM provider for token.actions.githubusercontent.com in your AWS account (from another GitHub OIDC implementation), otherwise there will be an error
+    # existing_iam_oidc_provider_arn              = "" # optional, defaults to empty string. if using an existing provider, provide the ARN here and the module will skip creating it one since there can only be one provider for token.actions.githubusercontent.com.
+Note that the audience list of the existing provider must include any audiences configured with this module (e.g. the default vaule of 'sts.amazonaws.com')
   }
 ```